michaelmior/michael.mior.ca/contents/blog/dangers-of-strlen/index.md

 author: michaelmior
 date: 2010-10-31
 template: article.jade
+summary: "When used carelessly, strlen can be a significant bottleneck in an application doing heavy string manipulation."
 ---
 I’ll keep this post brief, but I wanted to share something I just found about the C `strlen` function.
 It’s slow.
 It can make a big difference in program execution time.